YachaySCG/summer_school_2021/README.md

 - average='weighted'
 - other parameters - default.

-For each id in the pred set, you must predict a type of natural scene (or label).
+For each id in the `test` set, you must predict a type of natural scene (or label).
 The file should contain a header and have the following format:

 ```bash
 id,label